KTH/ug-rest-api-helper/README.md

 4. `ugURL` needs to pass.
 This will be used while fetching UG data.
 5. `subscriptionKey` needs to pass.
 (Optional)

-Note: Make sure `ugURL` is correct and authenicates the `subscriptionKey` that is passed.
+Note: Make sure `ugURL` is correct and authenticates the `subscriptionKey` that is passed.

 If token is not expired then Api will use existing token to fetch the data otherwise it will generate a new token.